fbpx

 Strides

-Strides are short accelerations or sprints anywhere from 50-200 meters or so.
+Strides are short accelerations or sprints from 50-200 meters.

 Cross-Training Workouts

-Running is a high-impact, repetitive activity, so the risk of injury is fairly high if you increase your volume too quickly
+Running is a high-impact, repetitive activity, so the risk of injury is fairly high if you increase your weekly mileage or total running time too quickly.

 Rest Days